gamemanual0/gm0/source/docs/appendix/glossary.rst

             :width: 200

     NeveRest Motor
-        The NeveRest Motor, sold by AndyMark,is a RS-555 series motor that is available in spur gear and planetary options.
+        The NeveRest Motor, sold by AndyMark,
+        is a :term:`RS-555 series motor <RS-550 Series Motor>` that is available in spur gear and planetary options.
         It has a 6mm D-shaft output compatible with Actobotics motion system.

     Omni Wheel
-        Omni(directional) wheels , sold by many different vendors, are a special type of wheel that prioritizes mobility and strafing (moving laterally) over traction or front-back movement.
+        Omni(directional) wheels, sold by many different vendors, are a special type of wheel that prioritizes mobility and strafing (moving laterally) over traction or front-back movement.
-        It is similar to mecanum in that omni wheels have rubber rollers that rotate perpendicular to the plane of the wheel.
+        They are similar to :term:`mecanum wheels <Mecanum Wheel>` in that omni wheels have rubber rollers that rotate perpendicular to the plane of the wheel.
         Thus, the robot can move sideways
         (although the robot is not powered in the sideways direction).
         It is also utilized as a low-friction wheel in 4 wheel, 6 wheel,